fivetran/dbt_ad_reporting/DECISIONLOG.md

 | Snapchat Ads | Hour | UTC |
 | TikTok Ads | Hour | UTC |
 | Twitter Ads | Day | CLIENT SET in Twitter Ads |

+### Facebook Ads Account-Level Data in Country and Region Campaign Reports

+The `ad_reporting__monthly_campaign_country_report` and `ad_reporting__monthly_campaign_region_report` models present data at the monthly, geography, and campaign levels.
+However, for Facebook Ads, geographic performance data is only available at the _account_ level and does not include campaign data.

+We have opted to still include Facebook Ads in these models, but have denoted this difference by setting the `campaign_name` value to `Account-level` and the `campaign_id` as null for Facebook Ads.

+### Monthly Grain of Country and Region Campaign Reports

+Most of the models in this package reflect ad data at the daily grain for each platform and tracked entity (campaign, keyword, etc.).
+However, the `ad_reporting__monthly_campaign_country_report` and `ad_reporting__monthly_campaign_region_report` models, as reflected in their names, present data at the *monthy* level.

+We have opted for this grain because Linkedin Ads currently only provides geographic performance data by month.
+Therefore, we have rolled up other platforms' country and region reports from the day to month to align with Linkedin Ads.
+The upstream individual platforms' models (such as `tiktok_ads__campaign_country_report` or `microsoft_ads__campaign_region_report`) remain at the daily grain and can be leveraged.

+Please reach out and create an [issue](https://github.com/fivetran/dbt_ad_reporting/issues) if you would like to see daily geo-based Ad Reporting reports.